 Darn!

-Annie swore, skidding to a halt.
+Anna swore, skidding to a halt.
 The tan mountain lion’s body rippled with muscles.
-When it hissed at her she could see it’s long canines.
-It was a lot bigger foe that she had been expecting to see.
+When it hissed at her she could see its long canines.
+It was a much bigger foe than she had been expecting to see.

-Annie’s hand shook with energy as she pulled back the catch and slammed home a bullet, and then another into her rifle’s mechanism.
-She lifted her rifle back, but by the time that she had it level with her eye the cougar had leapt back over the fence, Annie’s fattest hen in its mouth as she sprinted for the edge of Annie’s yard.
+Anna’s hand shook with adrenaline as she pulled back the catch and slammed home a bullet, and then another into her rifle’s mechanism.
+She lifted her rifle back, but by the time she had it level with her eye, the cougar had leapt back over the fence—Anna’s fattest hen in its mouth as it ran for the edge of Anna’s yard.

 She fired a shot, but the creature was too quick.
 It was gone in a flash, disappearing into the scrub.

-“Annie?
-Annie!”
+“Anna?
+Anna!”

 Just then, a shout came from the front of her house.
-Annie heard the clatter of hooves and the panicked thump as the rider jumped from the saddle, and ran towards the gunshot.
+Anna heard the clatter of hooves and the panicked thump as the rider jumped from the saddle, and ran towards the gunshot.

-“Annie!
+“Anna!
 What’s going on?”

-She recognized the voice at once, and by the time that Josiah Thompson, her younger brother, had skidded around the side of the house with his pistol in hand, she was already leaning her rifle against the chicken fence.
+She recognized the voice at once, and by the time that Josiah Thompson—her younger brother—had skidded around the side of the house with his pistol in hand, she was already leaning her rifle against the chicken fence.

-“Darn cougar got Bessie,” Annie said irritably.
+“Darn cougar got Bessie,” Anna said irritably.
 Her white and orange chickens were in uproar, running from one corner of the coop to another.
 She cursed herself for having their wings clipped at all.
-If she hadn’t then at least they would have been able to fly away.
+If she hadn’t then at least they might have been able to fly away.

-“Oh thank heavens,” Josiah, a stocky man a shade smaller than she was, but with the same gold-auburn curls, looked visibly relieved.
+“Oh, thank heavens,” Josiah said.
+He was a stocky man—a shade smaller than Anna, but with the same gold-auburn curls—and he looked visibly relieved.
 “After everything you’ve been saying, I thought…”

-“You thought Silas and finally decided to drive me off my land?”
-Annie said irritably.
+“You thought Silas had finally decided to drive me off my land?”
+Anna said irritably.
 She crossed over to briefly hug her brother, but it was a stiff embrace.
 She held onto her anger, and let it fuel her.

 “Well, either that or you’d shot him,” Josiah said.
 He was grinning as he said it, but his voice was a little too loud, and too strained.
 He was probably serious.

-Maybe it be the best if I did!
+Maybe it be for the best if I did!

 The wicked thought flashed through her mind.
 She knew it was awful, and of course she wasn’t about to turn vigilante, but it was nice to daydream sometimes.

 “Not that lucky, I’m afraid,” she settled for.
 She hopped the fence to her chicken coop and surveyed the damage.

 “First time I’ve had a cougar here though.
-I reckon the railroad is scaring them off the hills, forcing them to come down to the ranches for food,” Annie muttered.
+I reckon the railroad is scaring them off the hills, forcing them to come down to the ranches for food,” Anna muttered.
 She grabbed the edge of the large chicken coop.
 “Help me with this, will you?”

 Josiah was only too ready to help.
-They’d had this relationship ever since their parents had passed, their mother went when they were young from the smallpox, and it hadn’t been a full three years until their father went as well.
+They’d had this relationship ever since their parents had passed.
+Their mother went when they were young from the smallpox, and it hadn’t been a full three years before their father died as well.

-Although devastated, Annie and Josiah had made it work.
-The unspoken bond of sister and brother only deepened with the trauma, and Josiah had followed her around silently, accepting whatever task the older Annie had set.
+Although devastated, Anna and Josiah had made it work.
+The unspoken bond of sister and brother only deepened with the trauma, and Josiah had followed her around silently, accepting whatever task his older sister had set.

 Still wasn’t enough to keep the farm though.

-Annie tried not to think about that.
-Losing their parents farm because they were too young and it was too much work was too close to how she felt about Jakob’s ranch right now.
+Anna tried not to think about that.
+Losing their parents’ farm because they were too young and it was too much work was too close to how she felt about Jacob’s ranch right now.